-The adoption of specialized terminal crosses has created a dilemma for producers with sow herds too small to maintain a separate breeding group for the production of replacement gilts.
+The adoption of specialized terminal crosses creates a dilemma for producers with sow herds too small to maintain a separate breeding group for the production of replacement gilts.
 Yet the added productivity of the maternal cross sows is needed to provide competitive profit levels.
 For producers with few sows, purchasing replacement gilts may be desirable.
 The productivity of specialized maternal crossbred sows usually more than repays the purchase price.
-Concerns about added health risks and loss of capital gains opportunities on cull sows are to be considered.
+The health status of the purchased gilts is a major consideration.